AI and security

-A related approach to blacklisting is called whitelisting.
-A whitelist defines the list of acceptable entities that can access or execute on a system.
-Both methods are useful, and both can be used to restrict access (using the whitelist) and deal with threats when they get brought (using the blacklist).
+A related approach to blocklisting is called allowlisting.
+An allowlist defines the list of acceptable entities that can access or execute on a system.
+Both methods are useful, and both can be used to restrict access (using the allowlist) and deal with threats when they get brought (using the blocklist).

 Anti-virus applications use signatures to detect potential threats, with the downside that it’s restricted to known viruses.

-Network security commonly relies on firewalls and whitelist-like configurations to limit accessibility.
+Network security commonly relies on firewalls and allowlist-like configurations to limit accessibility.
 Firewalls are configured through rules that define the hosts, applications, and protocols that might converse with the network.

 Email has become a common transport for security threats, in addition to unwanted communication.
 Early methods to limit this so-called spam included crude filters that used keywords or senders to block access.